zzymyn/Git-Law/Marriage Act 1961.md

 ##### 71  Marriages of members of the Defence Force overseas

- (1)  Subject to this Part, a marriage between parties of whom one at least is a member of the Defence Force may be solemnised in an overseas country by or in the presence of a chaplain.
+ (1)  Subject to this Part, a marriage between parties of whom one at least is a member of the Defence Force may be solemnised in an overseas country by or in the presence of an authorised celebrant.

  (2)  The Governor‑General may, by Proclamation, declare that a part of the Queen’s dominions that has been occupied by a state at war with the Commonwealth and in which facilities for marriage in accordance with the local law have not, in the opinion of the Governor‑General, been adequately restored shall be deemed to be an overseas country for the purposes of this section.

+##### 71A  Marriage officers

+ The Chief of the Defence Force may, by instrument in writing, authorise an officer (within the meaning of the Defence Act 1903), other than a chaplain, to solemnise marriages under this Division.

 ##### 72  Form and ceremony of marriage

  (1)  A marriage under this Division shall be solemnised:

-  (a)  at such place as the chaplain thinks fit, in the presence of at least 2 witnesses who are, or appear to the chaplain to be, over the age of 18; and
+  (a)  at such place as the authorised celebrant thinks fit, in the presence of at least 2 witnesses who are, or appear to the authorised celebrant to be, over the age of 18; and

-  (b)  according to such form and ceremony as the chaplain thinks proper.
+  (b)  according to such form and ceremony as the authorised celebrant thinks proper.

- (2)  Unless, having regard to the form and ceremony of the marriage, the chaplain considers it unnecessary for the parties to the marriage to do so, each of the parties shall, in some part of the ceremony and in the presence of the chaplain and the witnesses, say to each other the words:
+ (2)  Unless, having regard to the form and ceremony of the marriage, the authorised celebrant considers it unnecessary for the parties to the marriage to do so, each of the parties shall, in some part of the ceremony and in the presence of the authorised celebrant and the witnesses, say to each other the words:

-  “I call upon the persons here present to witness that I, A.B. (*or* C.D.), take thee, C.D. (*or* A.B.), to be my lawful wedded wife (*or* husband)”;
+  “I call upon the persons here present to witness that I, A.B. (*or* C.D.), take thee, C.D. (*or* A.B.), to be my lawful wedded wife (*or* husband, *or* spouse)”;

   or words to that effect.